OpenRefine/OpenRefine/docs/versioned_docs/version-3.4/manual/transposing.md

 | Galanthus nivalis 	| White	| 162168  |
 | Narcissus cyclamineus | Yellow   | 161899  |

-### Entries with multiple values in the same column {#entries-with-multiple-values-in-the-same-column}
+### Entries with multiple values in the same column

 If a new row would have multiple values for a given key, then these values will be grouped on consecutive rows, to form a [record structure](exploring#rows-vs-records).